JBA TIBOR Reform

 However, given some feedback which raised a concern about operational burdens for incorporation of fallback provisions into a large amount outstanding and number of contracts referencing Japanese Yen TIBOR, we also consider that its users take a practicable approach such as starting first from "new" Japanese Yen TIBOR contracts.

-In the "Publication of Results of Public Consultation on Fallback Issues for JBA TIBOR by JBA TIBOR Administration" published by Financial Services Agency (JFSA) in March 2023, it is mentioned that JFSA "expects the introduction of fallback provisions into contracts referencing JBA TIBOR to be advanced based on the Results of the Public Consultation and will support these efforts as needed" in accordance with our views described above.
+In the "Publication of Results of Public Consultation on Fallback Issues for JBA TIBOR by JBA TIBOR Administration" published by Financial Services Agency (JFSA) in March 2023, it was mentioned that JFSA "expects the introduction of fallback provisions into contracts referencing JBA TIBOR to be advanced based on the Results of the Public Consultation and will support these efforts as needed" in accordance with our views described above.

 Public consultation on permanent cessation of Euroyen TIBOR and related issues